ilpropheta/playground-twh5homb/markdowns/exercise4.md

 ## Bonus Track: avoid temporary strings	in map lookups

-IT is worried about our service getting to many requests per second and they decided to implement a very simple load balancing strategy to split the work among several instances of our service.
+IT is worried about that our service is getting too many requests per second and they decided to implement a very simple load balancing strategy to split the work.
 We know it cannot scale but we decide to help optimize it a bit, in the meantime some people of our team will develop a better strategy.

 The load balancing strategy is very naive.
 Basically, the job is sent to a certain instance of the service depending on the first letter of the url.
-Since IT people regularly attend [Coding Gym](http://coding-gym.org), they know this lookup can be implemented very easily byt using a `std::map`.
-The only problem is that their function is accepting `std::string_view` and so a conversion to `std::string` is made every time.
+Since IT people regularly attend [Coding Gym](http://coding-gym.org), they know this lookup can be implemented very easily with `std::map`.
+The only problem is that their function is accepting `std::string_view` and so a conversion to `std::string` is made every time a lookup is performed.

-Can you help avoid such useless conversion?
+Can you help them avoid such useless conversion?
 Accommodate `LoadBalancer` here below:

 @[Use a transparent comparator]({"stubs": [
 	 "microurl/src/ver5/tests/LoadBalancerTest.cpp",